 Flash Fiction Editor

 Mark Jednaszewski grew up in Tampa and studied marine engineering at Kings Point.
 He splits his time between Philadelphia and at sea, as the chief engineer on a deep ocean car carrier.
 He received his MFA from the Solstice Program of Pine Manor College, where he was the 2018 Dennis Lehane Fiction Fellow.
 His fiction has been nominated for Best of the Net, appearing in Mineral Lit, Gravel, and elsewhere.
-His fiction chapbook Scales of the Ouroboros will be published by the Cupboard Pamphlet in May 2021.
+His fiction chapbook Scales of the Ouroboros was published by the Cupboard Pamphlet in 2021.
 Connect with him on Twitter: @ninjaneerski.

 Rebecca Connors’ poems can be found in Glass, Rogue Agent, Dialogist, and Tinderbox Poetry Journal, among others.
 Her chapbook, Split Map (Minerva Rising Press) was published in 2019.
 She lives with her family in Boston, where she’s refining her manuscript and writing book reviews.
-She uses her digital web skills for local nonprofits and progressive women candidates.
+She uses her digital web skills for local nonprofits, poets, and progressive women candidates.
 Follow her on Twitter @aprilist or visit her site at aprilist.com.